 Even if dark chocolate is dairy-free, it may contain palm oil, which some vegans prefer to avoid.
 Additionally, some chocolate bars which have all vegan ingredients may potentially be contaminated with milk in the factory environment.

-Read on for all the details on what’s inside Cadbury Bournville chocolate, so that you can make your own decision about whether to eat it or not.
+Read on for all the details about what Cadbury Bournville chocolate is made from, so that you can make your own decision about whether to eat it or not.

 Is Bournville chocolate vegan?